 DOWNTOWN area plan

-The 2009 Downtown Area Plan has multiple policies for protection and enhancement of historic resources in downtown but they are in danger of being left out of the new General Plan.
-It is essential that the General Plan 2040/Downtown Plan include appropriate policies such as those in SMHA's Recommended Alternative Historic Resources Element that safeguard the Downtown Historic District for the long-term benefit of the community.
+The 2009 Downtown Area Plan has multiple policies for protection and enhancement of historic resources in downtown but they need to be strengthened in the new General Plan.
+It is essential that the General Plan 2040/Downtown Plan include additional policies such as those in SMHeritage's Recommended Alternative Historic Resources Element that safeguard the Downtown Historic District for the long-term benefit of the community.

 The Downtown Area Plan, adopted by the City in 2009, includes seven policies related to historic resource protection, particularly in regard to the locally designated, National Register eligible Downtown Historic District.
 Because the General Plan revision will incorporate changes to the Downtown Plan, the continuation of those policies is not ensured.
 San Mateo Heritage Alliance believes it is essential that downtown plan policies supportive of historic resource protection are retained, strengthened and not 'lost' in the revision process.
 Excerpts from key policies are:

 IV.
 Protect Key Landmarks And The Historic Character That Exists In Parts Of Downtown.

 IV.1 Building Heights.
 Relate the height of new buildings to the pattern of downtown and to the character of existing and proposed development.
 New development shall be encouraged to step down towards some existing buildings in order to be compatible with the pattern of Downtown.

 IV.2 Store Fronts in the Retail Core.
 Maintain the traditional store front environment of the Downtown Retail Core area by requiring new buildings to be constructed to the street building walls to be dominated by windows and pedestrian entrances.